aws-samples/amazon-transcribe-live-meeting-assistant/README.md

   <p align="left"><img src="./images/readme-meeting-list.png" alt="Transcription" /></p>
 - **Browser extension captures audio and meeting metadata from popular meeting apps** - an easy to install browser extension captures meeting metadata and audio from you (your microphone) and others (from the meeting browser tab).
 Browsers supported: Chrome (Firefox coming soon).
 Meeting Apps supported: Zoom (Chime and Teams coming soon). *Standalone meeting apps don't work with LMA - instead launch your meetings in the browser.*
   <p align="left"><img src="./images/readme-browser-extension.png" alt="Browser Extension" /></p>

+*Important: You are responsible for complying with legal, corporate, and ethical restrictions that apply to recording meetings and calls.
+Do not use this solution to stream, record, or transcribe calls if otherwise prohibited.
+Notify all other meeting participants and obtain their permission before starting LMA meeting streaming.*

 ## Prerequisites